AlphaGenes/AlphaAssign/docs/source/index.rst

 |aa| is a parentage assignment algorithm.
 This program uses a likelihood based model to determine the sire of an individual based on a list of potential sires.
 AlphaAssign differs from other parentage assignment algorithms by having the option to use phase information to determine parentage.
 For more information on the algorithm see *Parentage assignment with low density array data and low coverage sequence data* `(Journal of Animal Breeding and Genetics) <https://onlinelibrary.wiley.com/doi/10.1111/jbg.12370>`_.

 Due to the disproportionate impact of map errors with the usage of phased data, we currently do not recommend using phase information to assign parentage.
-However, substantial advantages can be gained by using a allele probabilities generated via an imputation algorithm (e.g. AlphaImpute or AlphaPeel) to correct for genotyping errors.
+However, substantial advantages can be gained by using a allele probabilities generated via an imputation algorithm (e.g. AlphaImpute or AlphaAssign) to correct for genotyping errors.

 Please report bugs or suggestions on how the program / user interface / manual could be improved or made more user friendly to `John.Hickey@roslin.ed.ac.uk <John.Hickey@roslin.ed.ac.uk>`_ or `Awhalen@roslin.ed.ac.uk <awhalen@roslin.ed.ac.uk>`_.